 4 Reasons Why Controlling an AVOD Business is Essential for Telecom Operators

 In October last year, we were putting our heads together with our partners Microsoft and SES to discuss the new content monetization battlefield between Operators and Broadcasters and how Server-side Ad-Insertion plays a major role here.
-The ongoing Covid 19 pandemic, stay-at-home orders and an economic recession have made free streaming services particularly appealing and even intensified the fight for eyeballs in the TV and streaming industry.
-With an increasing amount of SVOD services entering the market and subscription fatigue on the user side, advertising based monetization models especially around FAST channels seem to take over the "Most Valued Player" position in the game now.
-Density of the current SVOD market is high and new entries like Discovery+ and Paramount+ will make it an even more cluttered battlefield of streaming services.
+The ongoing Covid 19 pandemic, stay-at-home orders, and an economic recession have made free streaming services particularly appealing and even intensified the fight for eyeballs in the TV and streaming industry.
+With an increasing amount of SVOD services entering the market and subscription fatigue on the user side, advertising-based monetization models especially around FAST channels seem to take over the "Most Valued Player" position in the game now.
+The density of the current SVOD market is high and new entries like Discovery+ and Paramount+ will make it an even more cluttered battlefield of streaming services.
 NBCUniversal’s newest offering Peacock for example does have the reach, content, and profile to disrupt this area, which could further boost usage of ad-based and freemium OTT among households.
 Fox Corporation CFO Steve Tomsic recently said that the company expects the revenues of its ad-supported streaming service Tubi to surpass those of its broadcast networks in the next two to three years.
 Ad revenues across the five major ad-supported streaming platforms - Roku, Hulu, Peacock, Pluto TV, and Tubi - jumped 31% YoY in Q2 2020 to $849 million (Source).
 Ad-supported services will establish a large role within today’s video consumption space as consumers look for affordable entertainment options in exchange for their attention and data.
 This development does not go undetected by Telco Operators and Broadcasters, who try to stay ahead of their competitors by leveraging information about their subscribers and viewers.

-Historically in traditional DVB delivery, broadcasters have controlled access to their programmes without any disrupter in between.
+Historically in traditional DVB delivery, broadcasters have controlled access to their programs without any disrupter in between.
 The invention of HbbTV still aims to sell more value-added services, pull the viewer deeper into their program world and finally turn it into advertisement Euros.

 But telecom operators have seen this coming and did not allow HbbTV signaling technologies such as AIT and Stream Events to pass their IPTV headends.
-They denied access to their millions of set top box viewers in multicast networks by not supporting HbbTV compatible browsers but launching their own multi-application environments to build future revenue streams.
+They denied access to their millions of set-top box viewers in multicast networks by not supporting HbbTV-compatible browsers but launching their own multi-application environments to build future revenue streams.

-Now, with upcoming Server-Side Ad-Insertion (aka SSAI), broadcasters are fighting back covertly to regain control of the end-to-end delivery game and establish themselves as AVOD OTT networks.
+Now, with the upcoming Server-Side Ad-Insertion (aka SSAI), broadcasters are fighting back covertly to regain control of the end-to-end delivery game and establish themselves as AVOD OTT networks.
 Operators worldwide are planning to shift from IPTV multicast to purely OTT within the next 2-3 years - assuming CDN PoPs can handle the required +30Tbps bandwidth, but with huge investments into 5G and fiber that will happen sooner than later.
 Unicast delivery will then be the new backbone for Server-Side Ad-Insertion.
 So now, broadcasters are forcing operators’ TV platforms using their own SSAI solution to take control of the end-to-end chain with direct access to the viewer and their devices.

 However, an apparent win-win situation could quickly tip over into a lose-lose relationship.
 Many dependencies are never productive when business starts booming and course adjustments are necessary.

 To understand the SSAI relevance it’s important to have a closer look into the workflow.
-An SSAI service is located between a CDN and the client device and becomes the new endpoint for delivering content and advertisement in the mix, for Live-Linear TV Catchup, nPRV and overall VOD content.
+An SSAI service is located between a CDN and the client device and becomes the new endpoint for delivering content and advertisement in the mix, for Live-Linear TV Catchup, nPRV, and overall VOD content.
 One could argue its task is limited to manifest manipulation, but it’s not.
-SSAI services need to provide more, it’s connecting the business-dots between streaming- and ad-networks and provides vast insights such as content popularity, ad performance and viewer engagement captured from just one data stream.
+SSAI services need to provide more, it’s connecting the business dots between streaming- and ad networks and provides vast insights such as content popularity, ad performance, and viewer engagement captured from just one data stream.
 This is all valuable knowledge for a TV & VOD platform, not just controlling but optimizing their offering from a comprehensive perspective and driving their main goal, audience monetization.
 By giving this part away to the broadcasters’ SSAI the director becomes an actor.